 1. Early-stage products

-Supporting “go/no go” decisions and path-to-market processes, projects in this area include go-to-market strategy; HCP segmentation, targeting, and messaging; TPP development; portfolio strategy and optimization; resource allocation; forecasting and market landscape; and brand planning.
+To support “go/no go” decisions and path-to-market processes, independent commercial talent are stepping in to help with projects such as go-to-market strategy; HCP segmentation, targeting, and messaging; TPP development; portfolio strategy and optimization; resource allocation; forecasting and market landscape; and brand planning.

 Example project: